websanova/websanova.github.io/why-javascript-for-in-loops-are-bad.md

 ### Extending the Prototype

-My original beef with the prototype was in the fact that when you extended an object type like `String` it automatically had those properties and they could be seen if you iterated through a string using a 'for in` loop.
+My original beef with the prototype was in the fact that when you extended an object type like `String` it automatically had those properties and they could be seen if you iterated through a string using a `for in` loop.

 ~~~
 String.prototype.test = function(){ return "test" }